 Share pledge agreements for shares in limited liability companies and, in certain cases, interests in partnerships, require notarisation.
 The entirety of the agreement must be read by a notary public in front of each of the parties to the agreement (who may be present through attorneys in fact).

-Immediately enforceable land charges (and mortgages) require to be notarised in front of a notary public (i.e. read out in front of the security grantor by a notary) and registered with the land registry.
+Immediately enforceable land charges (and mortgages) require to be notarised (i.e. read out in front of the security grantor by a notary) and registered with the land registry.

 8. Are there any security registration requirements in your jurisdiction?